 I got engaged with TATA tag in 2010 and marriage was fixed for 2011 mid (big gap of 1.5 years) as we wanted her to finish MTech. before marriage.

 All my staff, drivers, I had to literally do injustice to them.
-Meanwhile, I met would-be father in law and asked his advice, he also told me to come back and continue with business.
+Meanwhile, I met with my father-in-law and asked for his advice, he also told me to come back and continue with business.
 I felt that day came and my father asked me to come back, I never went back to Pune.

-I bow myself towards my father Late Mr. M. A. Raveendranathan without him I would not have built this brand, my Director at Ramaiah School of Advanced Studies Dr. S. R. Shankapal who has been my mentor, my inspiration and a lot of words can convey, my uncle S. S. Pillai where I used to see an ideal businessmen from childhood and my brother in law Dr. Sudeesh Kumar who supported me during my difficult times and gave the courage to come back from Pune.
+I bow myself towards my father Late Mr. M. A. Raveendranathan without him I would not have built this brand, Vice Chancellor at M. S. Ramaiah University of Applied Sciences Bangalore Dr. S. R. Shankapal who has been my mentor, my inspiration and a lot that words can’t convey.
+My uncle S. S. Pillai where I used to see an ideal businessman from childhood and my brother in law Dr. Sudeesh Kumar who supported me during my difficult times and gave the courage to come back from Pune.